Iowans care about the environment, and we all want to do more to conserve our natural resources for the next generation.

 As for beef’s role in a sustainable diet, Place explains that cattle are natural “upcyclers.”

 Even vegetarians benefit from cattle, Place notes.
 Cattle eat the inedible “leftovers,” such as pea pods, beet roots and wheat stalks, from the production of plant-based meat substitutes like pea-protein burgers.
+Beef is part of a complex food system, and an environmentally friendly diet can include beef.
+Without cattle to consume the "leftover" plant matter, it would produce its own emissions as it decomposed.
+Beef takes that unusable plant matter and cycles it back into the food system, reducing waste.

 Place says cattle are raised in all 50 states, often on grazing lands that are otherwise unsuitable for growing food.
 One out of every three farms in the United States raises cattle.